 A hybrid cloud is a compilation of at least one public cloud and at least one private cloud.
 A good example of this is if an organization uses a highly scalable and cost-effective public cloud to store archived data but hosts customer data and mission critical applications on a more secure and stable private cloud.

-Downtime affects all three cloud environments because they all run on physical servers subject to faults, disasters, and scalability problems.
+Downtime affects all three cloud computing environments because they all run on physical servers subject to faults, disasters, and scalability problems.

 Public cloud services face even more risk.
 When there is a downtime event, your IT staff is unable to address the issue and you must rely on the hosting provider to fix the problem and your server might not be at the top of their list.
 Most public cloud services guarantee specific SLAs regarding uptime, but often skirt responsibility with carefully worded SLAs.